comparisonchrome extensionsprivacyscreen sharing

 How to Choose the Right Tool

-Choose ContextBlur if you screen share regularly and want the fastest possible workflow.
-The auto-blur rules are a significant time saver if you present the same dashboards or tools repeatedly.
-The strict local-only data handling also makes it the right choice if you work with regulated or sensitive data and need to be confident that nothing leaves your browser.
+Choose ContextBlur if you screen share regularly and want the fastest possible workflow with guaranteed privacy.
+The auto-blur rules save real time if you present the same dashboards repeatedly.
+The strict local-only data handling (zero network requests, verified in the extension permissions) makes it the right choice if you work with regulated data — healthcare, finance, legal, or anything covered by GDPR or HIPAA.
 See how different teams use ContextBlur in their workflows.

 Stick with native platform blur if your only concern is hiding your physical background on webcam.
-But understand that this does nothing for your screen content -- you will still want a dedicated best privacy chrome extensions tool for that.
+But understand that this does nothing for your screen content.

-In many cases, the right answer is to use a combination.
-Native background blur for your camera plus ContextBlur (or BlurWeb) for your screen content covers both bases.
+In many cases, the right answer is a combination.
+Native background blur for your camera, a screen sharing privacy extension for your screen content, and solid privacy habits tying it all together.

 Conclusion

-Combine the right tool with strong privacy habits for the best results.
 If you want the simplest setup, automatic blur rules that save you time every day, and the peace of mind that comes with fully local data processing, ContextBlur is built exactly for that.
-It is free to start with, and the lifetime Pro upgrade means you never have to think about it again.
+It is free to start with, and the $15/year Pro upgrade means you never have to think about it again.